tomsoete/reference-guide/axon-framework/axon-framework-commands/modeling/state-stored-aggregates.md

 }
 ```

-The above exert shows an state stored Aggregate from a 'Gift Card Service'.
+The above excerpt shows a state stored Aggregate from a 'Gift Card Service'.
 The numbered comments in the snippet point out Axon specifics which are explained here:

-1. As the Aggregate is stored in a JPA repository, it is required to annotated the class with `@Entity`.
+1. As the Aggregate is stored in a JPA repository, it is required to annotate the class with `@Entity`.
 2. An Aggregate Root must declare a field that contains the Aggregate Identifier.

    This identifier must be initialized at the latest when the first event is published.